khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Fixes

+- Breaking (medium): Fix height of [**❖&nbsp;Option**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=65765-98174&t=zF4a3tAsVJGGuzTk-11) component (part of dropdown).
+Options now resize correctly in prototypes.
+For existing uses, it's possible that each option will shift height by up to 4px.
+To migrate, check if dropdown sizing needs to be increased, and if not using auto layout ensure spacing between options is correct.
+- Made dropdown [empty state](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=61256-133768&t=zF4a3tAsVJGGuzTk-4) example plain text instead of an option with states.
+- Removed bottom padding from last list items in some [dropdown instances](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?type=design&node-id=65182-99209&t=zF4a3tAsVJGGuzTk-11) for proper padding within the panel after scrolling to the bottom.
 - The nested layer names of the following icons in the [GitLab Product Icons](https://www.figma.com/file/h4YjjttHL5YI0mXZfQ4uuU/GitLab-Product-Icons?node-id=0%3A1&t=Ta7o7P5IrksrZ3r4-1) file has been changed to "icon" in order to preserve color overrides:
   - **stop**
   - **highlight**